Transferring your LGPS benefits to another pension scheme

 What will happen if I wish to transfer my LGPS benefits to another pension scheme?

 If you are joining another pension arrangement, you may wish to consider transferring your LGPS benefits to it.
 This may even be to an overseas pension scheme or arrangement that meets HM Revenue and Customs conditions.
 You cannot transfer your benefits (other than AVCs) if you leave less than one year before your Normal Pension Age.

-An option to transfer (other than in respect of AVCs) must be made at least 12 months before your Normal Pension Age or, if later, within 6 months of leaving.
+An option to transfer (other than in respect of AVCs) must be made at least 12 months before your Normal Pension Age.
 If you transfer your LGPS benefits and you have paid Additional Voluntary Contributions (AVCs) arranged through the LGPS (in-house AVCs), you must also transfer your AVC fund.